 First, when you compost newspaper, you cannot simply throw it in as bundles.
 The newspapers need to be shredded first.
 Good composting needs oxygen to happen.
 A bundle of newspapers will not be able to get oxygen inside of it and, instead of turning into rich, brown compost, it will simply turn into a moldy, icky mess.

 It is also important when using newspaper in a compost pile that you have an even mix of browns and greens.
 Since newspapers are brown composting material, they need to be offset by green composting material.
 Make sure that you add equal amounts of green compost material with the shredded newspaper to your compost pile.

 Many people are also concerned about the effects of the inks used for newspapers on their compost pile.
 The ink used on today’s newspaper is 100 percent non-toxic.
-This included both black and white and color inks.
+This includes both black and white and color inks.
 The ink on newspaper in a compost pile will not hurt you.

 If you keep all of these things in mind when composting newspapers, you will have no problem.
 You can place those newspapers in your compost to help keep your garden green and the landfill a little less full.